-The Huffington Post also demoted Trump by publishing the following satirical extract in July, 2015:
+The Huffington Post published the following satirical extract in July, 2015:

 ‘After watching and listening to Donald Trump since he announced his candidacy for president, we have decided we won’t report on Trump’s campaign as part of The Huffington Post’s political coverage.
 Instead, we will cover his campaign as part of our Entertainment section.
 Our reason is simple: Trump’s campaign is a sideshow.
 We won’t take the bait.
 If you are interested in what The Donald has to say, you’ll find it next to our stories on the Kardashians and The Bachelorette.’

 Now, President-elect Donald Trump has not only forced Dana Milbank to eat his own column, he has well and truly stolen the show.

 Despite causing controversy and offending people on almost a daily basis, Trump has brushed his critics aside and forged an unthinkable amount of support.
 Yet a lot of people can’t figure out why.

 Opinions and emotions aside, whenever a person, product, or an idea diffuses this rapidly into society, we should all sit up and take notice; marketers especially.